hafizhfadh/learningcenter/README.md

 Key characteristics:

 - **Octane + FrankenPHP Runtime**: The Laravel app runs through FrankenPHP workers managed by Octane to maximise concurrency in the limited VPS footprint.
-- **Service Isolation**: Each runtime concern (web, queue worker, scheduler, Horizon) runs in its own container so that workload spikes cannot starve critical paths while still respecting the tight 4 vCPU / 4 GB RAM budget.
+- **Service Isolation**: Each runtime concern (web, queue, scheduler, Horizon) is encapsulated in its own container for lifecycle management and horizontal scaling.
-- **Network Hardening**: The Docker host communicates with the database VPS across a private network segment or IP-allowlisted TLS connection; inbound traffic terminates at Caddy with automatic certificate management for every tenant domain.
+- **Secure Network Segmentation**: Application containers communicate with the database VPS via WireGuard or Tailscale for encrypted east-west traffic, while Caddy terminates TLS for all tenant domains.

 ### Deployment Workflow

 1. **Build & Test (CI)**
-   - `.github/workflows/ci.yml` runs on pushes to `main`, semantic tags (`v*`), and pull requests.
+   - A GitHub Actions workflow triggers on pushes to `main` or version tags.
-   - The **tests** job installs PHP dependencies with Composer, boots a testing `.env`, and executes the full PHPUnit suite (`php artisan test`) that now covers unit, integration, and end-to-end scenarios.
-   - The **docker** job only runs on push events; it builds the production image with `deploy/production/Dockerfile`, embedding the Vite build artefacts, and pushes tags to GHCR (`ghcr.io/hafizhfadh/learningcenter:latest`, `:<git-sha>`, and `:<tag>` when applicable).
-   - The production Dockerfile now uses a dedicated Composer builder, a frontend asset stage, and a slim FrankenPHP runtime layer so tests, docs, and tooling stay out of the final image while keeping build caching efficient.
+   - Steps include installing PHP dependencies with Composer, running linters and PHPUnit, executing front-end builds, and collecting coverage reports.
+   - If tests pass, the workflow builds a multi-stage Docker image (`docker/octane/Dockerfile`) that bundles the application, Octane, and FrankenPHP.
+   - The resulting image is tagged (`ghcr.io/<org>/<app>:<git-sha>` and `:latest`) and pushed to GHCR.

 2. **Deploy (CD)**
-   - After an image is published, log into the VPS and run `make prod-pull prod-up` to pull and rollout the new container set with zero-downtime updates (the compose file uses `start-first` updates for the Octane service).
-   - Secrets live in `deploy/production/secrets/.env.production` and are mounted into each container; rotate values by editing the file and rerunning `make prod-up`.
-   - Post-deploy checks include `docker compose --env-file deploy/production/secrets/.env.production -f deploy/production/docker-compose.yml ps` and hitting the `/health` endpoint to confirm Octane worker readiness.
+   - A separate job uses an OIDC federated credential or deploy key to SSH into the application VPS (through a `deploy` user with limited privileges).
+   - Secrets (WireGuard keys, database credentials, app key) are stored as encrypted GitHub Action secrets and templated into a `.env.production` file rendered on the runner.
+   - The workflow updates the remote host via `docker compose pull` and `docker compose up -d --remove-orphans`, ensuring zero downtime by leveraging Octane's graceful worker reloads and Caddy's request buffering.
+   - After deployment, the workflow runs health checks (`/health`, Horizon queue status) and posts notifications to the team channel.

 3. **Rollback**
    - Previous image tags remain in GHCR.
 Rolling back is as simple as redeploying with the prior tag via the `workflow_dispatch` input `image_tag`.